 The point made by the Pope somewhat reechoes Christ’s greatest commandment in the book of Mark.
 One cannot rightly claim to be a Christian by mere word of mouth, it is pure hypocrisy.
 The instructions of the one we claim to follow were equally lived out by him.
 I, therefore cannot deceive myself that by going to church and giving huge tithes every Sunday salvation is assured.

 I am an Anglican but I schooled in College of the Immaculate Conception (CIC), a Catholic school in Enugu the Eastern part of Nigeria.
-That period of my life helped in moulding my non-denominational attitude toward Christianity.
+That period of my life helped in shaping my non-denominational attitude toward Christianity.
 I attend the nearest church unless I have reasons to go to a farther one and more often than not item 7 is involved, else I just go and worship in any nearby church.

 One decision I still regret was not allowing my daughter to partake in the first communion with her classmates in her 2nd class.
 That decision was not necessarily because I am an Anglican or that I dislike Catholics, far from it, I just didn’t want to spend so much money hosting a grand occasion as is traditional is Ireland on the first communion.
 Moreover, I wouldn’t have been around as I was still stuck in Nigeria in pursuit of greenbacks.
 Silly and selfish as hosting a large reception isn’t mandatory neither was my presence.
 Now I am more than glad later on this year she will be attending the same Catholic secondary school with her classmates.

 During the tour of the school and introductory session I attended last month, the principal told us that theirs is a school run on strict adherence to Catholic doctrines, she however also stated that they welcome pupils of all faiths.
 She went on to say that they teach core values centred around love, respect and caring for each other.